Leliter, California

 Leliter (also, Muerto) is a former settlement in Kern County, California.
-It was located on the Southern Pacific Railroad 4.5 mi north-northwest of Inyokern, at an elevation of 2303 feet (702 m).
+It was located on the Southern Pacific Railroad 4.5 mi north-northwest of Inyokern in the Indian Wells Valley, at an elevation of 2303 feet (702 m).
 Leliter still appeared on maps as of 1943.

+Though Leliter is a former settlement, residents still reside in and around the area.
+Today, no sign of the original settlement remains, except for Leliter Road (named after the settlement) that heads west from Brown Road (Old US 395) to link up with modern-day US 395.
 A post office operated at Leliter from 1910 to 1927.